apache/mesos/docs/modules.md

 ### Testing a module

-Apart from testing the module by hand with explicit use of --modules flag, one can run the entire mesos test suite with the given module.
-For example, the following command will run the mesos test suite with the `org_apache_mesos_TestCpuIsolator` module selected for isolation:
+Apart from testing the module by hand with explicit use of --modules flag, one can run the entire Mesos test suite with the given module.
+For example, the following command will run the Mesos test suite with the `org_apache_mesos_TestCpuIsolator` module selected for isolation:

     ./bin/mesos-tests.sh --modules="/home/kapil/mesos/isolator-module/modules.json" --isolation="org_apache_mesos_TestCpuIsolator"